GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 Officially the avro format is defined by the very readable [spec](https://avro.apache.org/docs/current/spec.html), but you can also think of it as a more advanced `.csv` file.

-Like a csv file an avro files also has a header and multiple rows, called data blocks.
+Like a csv file an avro files also has a header and multiple rows.
-Unlike csv files, data blocks in an avro file are compressed and can contain a variable amount of data.
+Unlike csv files, rows in an avro file are compressed and can contain a variable amount of data.
 Let's dive a little more into the two parts of an avro file.

 ### Avro File Header